Star Wars: Starfighter (video game): Reception

-The PlayStation 2 version and Special Edition received "generally favorable reviews", while the PC version received above-average reviews, according to the review aggregation website Metacritic.
+The PlayStation 2 version and Special Edition received "generally favorable reviews", while the PC version received "mixed or average reviews", according to the review aggregation website Metacritic.
 Jeff Lundrigan of NextGens April 2001 issue called the former console version "The best Star Wars game in at least a couple of years."
 Nine issues later, the magazine said that the Special Edition "has a storyline that matters not one jot and only lasts a scant 14 stages, but it's a blast to play while it lasts."
 In Japan, where the former console version was ported for release on October 4, 2001, Famitsu gave it a score of 30 out of 40.

 Air Hendrix of GamePros April 2001 issue said, "The PS2 didn't live up to the circus of hype surrounding its launch, but Starfighter is one of those titles that helps you remember what all the fuss was about.
 It has its share of minor flaws, but Starfighter stands tall as one of the best PS2 titles in early 2001."
 (Note: GamePro gave the PlayStation 2 version three 4.5/5 scores for graphics, control, and fun factor, and 5/5 for sound.)
 Nine issues later, Pong Sifu said, "The hook of the Xbox version is that the multiplayer missions are playable from the beginning, and new games like Tag and Detonator Drop have been added."
 (Note: GamePro gave the Xbox version 4/5 for graphics, and three 4.5/5 scores for sound, control, and fun factor.)
 Da bomb mom of GameZone gave the PS2 version a perfect ten, saying, "this game is for everyone in our galaxy!
 May many, many hours of great gameplay be with you!"
 Michael Lafferty later gave the Special Edition 9.4 out of 10, saying, "This is what a flight sim should be.
 The first-person perspective is incredible, as are the graphics.
 Star Wars games on the PC were a joy to play – this platform merely adds to the legacy of fine games built on a wonderful universe."
 Robert Gerbino gave the PC version eight out of ten, calling it "an action arcade game.
 It's not gonna blow you away, or keep you up very late while you desperately try to defeat that next level.
 It is what it is.
 A fun romp through the Star Wars universe while we all wait for Attack of the Clones to be released."